TaoRuijie/TalkNet-ASD/README.md

 `exps/exps1/score.txt`: output score file, `exps/exp1/model/model_00xx.model`: trained model, `exps/exps1/val_res.csv`: prediction for val set.

 #### Pretrained model
-Our pretrained model performs `mAP 92.3` in validation set, you can check it by using:
+Our pretrained model performs `mAP: 92.3` in validation set, you can check it by using:
 ```
 python trainTalkNet.py --dataPathAVA AVADataPath --evaluation
 ```
 The pretrained model will automaticly be downloaded into `TalkNet_ASD/pretrain_AVA.model`.
-It performs `mAP 90.8` in the testing set.
+It performs `mAP: 90.8` in the testing set.

 ***